Lapin0t/phd-manuscript/main/04_ogs.typ

 move.
 In case of a $itree.retF th r$ move, composition ends, returning the result $r$.
-In case of a $itree.visF th m th k$ move, $m$ is passed to the opponent strategy and a _synchronization_ occurs: the active strategy becomes passive, the passive strategy becomes active, the roles and switched and the composition starts again.
+In case of a $itree.visF th m th k$ move, $m$ is passed to the opponent strategy and a _synchronization_ occurs: the active strategy becomes passive, the passive strategy becomes active, the roles are switched and the composition starts again.
 Assuming for simplicity that both the player and the opponent strategies have a constant output family $R cl base.Type$, given a game $G cl game.g th I th J$, these intuitions guide us to the following definition.